 You can get premium themes at Theme Forest.
 I played around with several themes like Soledad, which is a very versatile and mobile-friendly theme.
 Finally, I settled on the Ness Theme, which I liked because of its minimalist design.
 I then modified it to my preference.

 Themes cost around $60 each (the cost varies, but averages out at approximately $50) and there a hundred to choose from and offer endless customizations.
 You can play around with some free ones that come with WordPress but save yourself time, pay the $60 and save yourself the time and effort it takes to build a theme to premium standards.

 Once you have picked your theme, it’s time to install it.
 It is straightforward.
 However, you want to make sure you installed the “Child Theme” that should in included with your theme download.
 The Child Theme is a subset of your main theme.
 You can do all your theme edits and whatever customizations you do here.

 The reason you want to do all your customizations and modifications on the child theme is that you do not want to affect the global theme files.
-When it’s time to update your theme there’s a chance that all your changes and modifications will be overridden by the update if you did your changes globally.
+When it’s time to update your theme, there’s a chance that the update will override all your changes and modifications if you did your changes globally.

 Part 7: Design a Smokin’ Logo

 A logo is essential for your brand’s face.
 It sets you apart from other bloggers.
 If you do not have any design skills, head on over to Fiverr and have somebody else make it for you.
 If you are inclined and are motivated, go and design it yourself.
 Make sure it resonates your blog’s message.